Crispy Chicken Nanban (Japanese Fried Chicken with Tangy Sauce)

 Tips for the Best Chicken Nanban

-Make tartar sauce ahead:
+Make the tartar sauce ahead of time

 Frequently Asked Questions